NeuroTechX/ntx_slack_archive/random.md

  >For those following the kickstarters and crowdfunding campaigns in EEG &amp; BCI, I wrote a piece you might be interested in: <https://medium.com/neurotechx/eeg-bci-crowdfunding-landscape-cfdb0da08937>

+4/3/2017 9:11 AM

+ **jmhorschig** :

+ >yannick, nice post!
+Well done!
+And I appreciated your view on fNIRS as well!
+I am not so sure how long it will take until the tech will be ready for the mass market, but <http://foc.us|foc.us> seems to be starting right now already (not crowdfunded though).
+I just honestly wonder how they can offer such a device for such a low price, which is the crux with fNIRS currently.
+But I give it another 2-4 years.
+Brain stim will definitely be first, and it has already started.
+That'll be the next big thing (but go and see your doctor first, children!
+Don't fuck with your brain if you are not an expert.)